heyayush-server/ai-business-command-center/README.md

 ---

 ## 📄 License
-Portfolio and engineering learning project by Ishan Sharma.
+Portfolio and engineering learning project by Ayush Singh